Blackwood (SA)

 Income levels align closely with national averages, indicating typical economic conditions for Australian communities according to AreaSearch analysis

-The suburb of Blackwood has an average national income level according to the latest Australian Taxation Office (ATO) data aggregated by AreaSearch for the financial year 2023.
-The median income among taxpayers in Blackwood is $54,389, and the average income stands at $67,856.
-In comparison, Greater Adelaide's median income is $54,808, and its average income is $66,852.
-Based on Wage Price Index growth of 8.8% since financial year 2023, current estimates for Blackwood would be approximately $59,175 (median) and $73,827 (average) as of September 2025.
-According to the 2021 Census figures, household, family, and personal incomes in Blackwood cluster around the 54th percentile nationally.
-The income distribution shows that the $1,500 - $2,999 bracket dominates with 28.6% of residents (1,289 people), which is similar to the broader area where 31.8% occupy this bracket.
-After housing costs, residents retain 87.4% of their income, indicating strong purchasing power.
-The area's Socio-Economic Indexes for Areas (SEIFA) income ranking places it in the 7th decile.
+Blackwood suburb's income level is approximately average nationally, per latest ATO data aggregated by AreaSearch for financial year 2023.
+Its median income among taxpayers is $54,389 and average income stands at $67,856, compared to Greater Adelaide's figures of $54,808 and $66,852 respectively.
+Based on Wage Price Index growth of 10.17% since financial year 2023, current estimates would be approximately $59,920 (median) and $74,757 (average) as of March 2026.
+According to 2021 Census figures, household, family and personal incomes in Blackwood cluster around the 54th percentile nationally.
+Income distribution shows that the $1,500 - 2,999 bracket dominates with 28.6% of residents (1,252 people), mirroring the broader area where 31.8% occupy this bracket.
+After housing costs, residents retain 87.4% of income, reflecting strong purchasing power and the area's SEIFA income ranking places it in the 7th decile.

 Frequently Asked Questions - Income